GameRule17/llm-labs-polito-notebooks/README.md

-# llm-labs-polito-notebooks
+## Large Language Models @ PoliTo

-Large Language Models - A.Y.
-2025/26 - Labs Repository.
+This is the repository for the labs of *Large Language Models* course at Politecnico di Torino.